serrjoa/serrjoa.github.io/index.md

 # Short Bio <a name="shortbio"></a>

-I am a staff research scientist and team lead with [Sony Europe](https://www.sony.com/en/) (since 2024).
+I am a staff research scientist and team lead with [Sony](https://www.sony.com/en/) (since 2024).
 I do research on machine learning, with a focus on audio and multimedia analysis, synthesis, and retrieval (see part of our contributions [here](https://sony.github.io/creativeai/)).
 I was born in [Riudarenes](https://goo.gl/maps/w6cbtgExxNtDVCVq8), Girona (1980).
 I did an MSc and PhD in machine learning for audio at the [Music Technology Group](http://mtg.upf.edu/) of [Universitat Pompeu Fabra](http://www.upf.edu/) (2006-2011) and a postdoc in artificial intelligence at [IIIA-CSIC](http://iiia.csic.es/) (2011-2015).
 After that, I joined [Telefónica R&D](http://www.tid.es/) as a machine learning researcher (2015-2019) and [Dolby Laboratories](https://www.dolby.com/) as an AI researcher and manager (2019-2024).
 I have had research stays at the [Max Planck Institute for the Physics of Complex Systems](http://www.mpipks-dresden.mpg.de/) (2010) and the [Max Planck Institute for Computer Science](http://www.mpi-inf.mpg.de/) (2011).
 I have been involved in several research projects, co-invented over 20 patents, and co-authored over 150 publications, many of them highly cited and/or in top tier venues.
 I occasionally act as reviewer or area chair for some of those venues (provided articles are free for both readers and authors), and give talks and lectures on subjects of my interest (lately basically related to representation learning and generative modeling).

 # Publications and Patents <a name="publications"></a>